Sudz/sam-lms/README.md

 ## Deployment

-### OCI Infrastructure Setup
+### AWS Infrastructure Setup

-1. Create an OCI Free Tier account
+1. Create an AWS Free Tier account
-2. Set up a Virtual Cloud Network (VCN)
+2. Set up a Virtual Private Cloud (VPC)
-3. Create compute instances for the API and Redis
+3. Create EC2 instances for the API and Redis (optional)
-4. Provision an Autonomous PostgreSQL database
+4. Provision an AWS RDS PostgreSQL database
-5. Create an Object Storage bucket for static assets
+5. Create an AWS S3 bucket for static assets

-Refer to the [OCI Setup Guide](docs/oci-setup.md) for detailed instructions.
+Refer to the [AWS Setup Guide](docs/aws-setup.md) for detailed instructions.

 ### CI/CD with GitHub Actions